Brief History

 Current museum officers and board members.

-Membership in the International Scouting Museum is an opportunity for those who wish to make a difference.
+Membership in the World Scouting Museum is an opportunity for those who wish to make a difference.